 The quiet left in their wake was dizzying.
-I slept for days on the brewery floor, gestating, bleeding, sweating from pores that sprouted like fungus.
+I slept for days on the brewery floor, gestating, bleeding, sweating from pores that bloomed with fungus.
 I had horse dreams (cowboys and sugar cubes, featherweight men in colorful caps pressing me onward).

 When I awoke (physically), I recalled knuckles and cheeks, tulips and eyelids, the distinct feeling of having felt.